makimattila/makimattila.github.io/index.md

   <h3 class="paper-title">Job Market Paper: Inequality-Aware Regulation</h3>
   <button class="toggle-abstract">▼ <span class="toggle-text">Show abstract</span></button>
   <div class="abstract hidden">
-    <p>I study optimal monopoly regulation when inequality concerns interact with private information on both sides of the market.
+    <p>I study optimal monopoly regulation with inequality concerns.
 Buyers privately know their willingness to pay for quality, and the firm has private information about its demand.
-The regulator designs a regulatory mechanism governing the firm's price-quality menu  and maximizes a weighted utilitarian objective with heterogeneous welfare weights over buyers’ welfare and the firm’s profit.
-The mechanism must satisfy incentive compatibility for both sides of the market.
-Buyers' private information and the regulator's concern about buyer-side inequality justify inequality-aware pricing regulation:  an inexpensive basic option with downward‑distorted quality, and flexibility in pricing premium qualities.
- However, the firm's private information and concern about redistribution across the two sides of the market justify cost-plus pricing regulation; the optimal mechanism combines the two in a state-contingent manner.
- The mechanism also elicits the social value of public funds.
+The regulator designs a regulatory mechanism governing the firm's price-quality menu  and maximizes a weighted utilitarian objective with heterogeneous welfare weights.
+Buyers' private information and the regulator's concern about buyer-side inequality justify inequality-aware pricing regulation:  an inexpensive basic option with downward‑distorted quality and flexibility in pricing premium qualities.
+However, the firm's private information and concern about redistribution across the two sides of the market justify cost-plus pricing regulation; the optimal mechanism combines the two types of regulation in a state-contingent manner.
+The mechanism also elicits the social value of public funds in the market.
 Finally, I analyze buyer-side subsidies as an alternative to  firm‑side regulation.  </p>
   </div>
 </div>